Feras134/Classification/README.md

 ## Usage Guidelines

 1. **Run the Jupyter Notebook**:
-   Launch Jupyter Lab or Notebook and open `CSC489 FINALL.ipynb`.
+   Launch Jupyter Lab or Notebook and open the file.

    ```bash
    jupyter notebook